 What is the resident-to-nurse ratio?

-Is nursing care provided 24 hours a day?
+Is nursing care provided 24 hours a day, seven days a week?

 What are the credential requirements for the nursing staff?